ledisdb/ledisdb/doc/commands.md

 ledisdb use redis protocol called RESP(REdis Serialization Protocol), [here](http://redis.io/topics/protocol).

-ledisdb all commands return RESP fomrat and it will use int64 instead of  RESP integer, string instead of RESP simple string, bulk string instead of RESP bulk string, and array instead of RESP arrays below.
+ledisdb all commands return RESP fomrat and it will use `int64` instead of  `RESP integer`, `string` instead of `RESP simple string`, `bulk string` instead of `RESP bulk string`, and `array` instead of `RESP arrays` below.

 ## KV

 ### DECR key
 Decrements the number stored at key by one.
 If the key does not exist, it is set to 0 before decrementing.
-An error returns if the value for the key is a wrong type that can not be represented as a signed 64 bit integer.
+An error returns if the value for the key is a wrong type that can not be represented as a `signed 64 bit integer`.

 **Return value**